crimethinc/website/README.md

 CrimethInc. website uses the [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all) pattern.
 See also: https://github.com/github/scripts-to-rule-them-all

-`/script` is a collection of scripts for development on an OS X / macOS computer.
+`/script` is a collection of scripts for development on an macOS computer.
 Development setup on a Windows or Linux computer may vary.

-If any of these scripts fail for you, , [file an issue](https://github.com/crimethinc/website/issues) with as much detail about your setup and any errors you got from the script, and we’ll try to fix whatever’s happening.
+If any of these scripts fail for you, [file an issue](https://github.com/crimethinc/website/issues) with as much detail about your setup and any errors you got from the script, and we’ll try to fix whatever’s happening.

 ## Development Scripts

-The rest of these instructions assume that you've [strapped your computer](https://macos-strap.herokuapp.com) already.
-If you haven't, you'll need to install somethings manually.
-(But really, you're better off using [Strap](https://osx-strap.herokuapp.com).)
+The rest of these instructions assume that you’ve [strapped your computer](https://macos-strap.herokuapp.com) already.
+If you haven’t, you’ll need to install somethings manually.
+(But really, you’re better off using [Strap](https://osx-strap.herokuapp.com).)

 - [Homebrew](https://brew.sh)
 - Homebrew taps and extensions